dr-mushtaq/Academic-writing/Research Paper/Research Gap.md

 - Reviewer Comments
 # What is the research Gap?

-We define a research gap as a topic or area for which missing or inadequate information limits the ability of reviewers to reach a conclusion for a given question.
+We define a research gap as a topic or area for which missing or inadequate information limits the ability of reviewers to reach a conclusion for a given question.Definition: A research gap is an area where existing studies are insufficient, contradictory, or non-existent.
+• Importance: Addressing a gap adds value to your research and advances knowledge in your field.

 # 🧠 Types of Research Gap